skzubairahmed/C-DynamicIntegerArray/README.md

 6. When the user is finished with entering data, they can enter "~" to stop the input process.

 7. The array along with the resized capacity of the array gets diplayed.

+### How to test for Memory Reallocation failure :-
+1. To run the test, "main.test.c" must be used (or) main-test must be executed.
+2. While the test script is executing if -999 is entered, a Memory Reallocation failure is simulated.